rosy-w/tempotrek/ML Model/readme.md

-Order of Running
+Order of Executing
-1. extracting_files.ipynb
+1. extracting_files.ipynb  - Only run once